MaastrichtU-IDS/cohort-explorer/README.md

 Here are a known "issues" with the Cohort Explorer, and how to fix them:

-- [ ] If you logged in with a Decentriq user that does not have access to the Cohort Explorer, and need to re-login with another user: you will need to clear cache and cookies.
-Because Auth0 will keep your login in mind for some time, and it can be quite tricky to reset (they don't give the tools for managing that properly).
 - [ ] After a period of inactivity you might see a black screen with an error message, in this case just reload the page

 ## 🗺️ Technical overview